SURFQuantum/yotse/README.md

 </div>

+YOTSE is a powerful tool designed to enable computational experiments using any software, with a particular emphasis on running optimization algorithm on HPC clusters with optimal resource allocation.

+Originally it was developed for use with [NetSquid](https://netsquid.org/) in the context of the [Quantum Internet Alliance](https://quantuminternetalliance.org/).
+However, the tools in this library are aimed at being as generally applicable as possible and should fit simulation scripts written in any language with minimal requirements on output format.
-YOTSE is a powerful tool designed to enable computational experiments using any software, with a particular emphasis on NetSquid in the context of the Quantum Internet Alliance.
-This library offers a set of predefined functions for performing parameter explorations and optimizations in a scalable and efficient manner.
+YOTSE offers a set of predefined functions for performing parameter explorations and optimizations in a scalable and efficient manner.

 Documentation can be found [here](https://surfquantum.github.io/yotse/).